proglang/ldgv/README-networking.md

 The connect command also requires an integer port and a desired type, but also needs to specify a string, for the address of the connection partner, and an integer, for the port of the connection partner.
 Just like with the accept command, the connect command will return a VChan, of the desired type, once a connection has been established.
 Important to note is that, with the current implementation, only IPv4 addresses are supported.
-IPv6 and Unix domain sockets could be supported in the future with a relatively low effort.
+IPv6 and Unix domain sockets could be supported in the future, with relatively low effort.

 # The Logical Communication Architecture
 ## Messages and Responses